Kartrexofficial/Blurnie/README.md

 <details>
   <summary>Does This Module Works with Realme Launcher </summary>

-Yes it Works in Some Specific Version,But You can use Coloros Launcher and For Better Animations you Can Use Oplus Launcher
+ •-• Yes it Works in Some Specific Version,But You can use Coloros Launcher and For Better Animations you Can Use Oplus Launcher

 </details>

 <details>
-  <summary>Does this Support Kernel SU </summary> For Now it is not tested on Kernel SU Devices, Always Use Magisk its better ♪
+  <summary> Does this Support Kernel SU </summary>
+  •-• For Now it is not tested on Kernel SU Devices, Always Use Magisk its better ♪
 </details>

 <details>
-  <summary>Do we need Lsposed To Work this Module?</summary> No Need Or Lsposed
+  <summary>Do we need Lsposed To Work this Module?</summary>
+  •-• No Need Of Lsposed
 </details>

 # Bug Report/Contact